-Below: Laying of the first stone for the construction of the Welfare Centre for Mothers and Babies building, now home to SDN Woolloomoolloo, 3 June 1920.
-Image from the SDN Archive
+Laying of the first stone for the construction of the Welfare Centre for Mothers and Babies building, now home to SDN Woolloomoolloo, 3 June 1920.
+SDN Archive.

 The Royal Society, the Sydney Day Nursery Association and other organisations collaborated to open a welfare centre in Wolloomoolloo.
 The foundation stone was laid on 3 June 1920 by John 'Greg' McGirr, NSW's Minister for Public Health and Motherhood.
 The brick and roughcast building was designed by Government Architect George McRae, who also designed many buildings in Sydney including the Queen Victoria Building.